ejaubashi/Climate-change-and-natural-disasters-analysis-/README.md

 - There is a strong positive correlation between global temperature rise and global occurrences of natural disasters.
 - Economic damage from natural disasters has a relatively lower correlation with global warming as it depends on several other factors.

-The source of the global temperature data is the Kaggle dataset https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data by Berkeley Earth.<br>Natural diasaster data is taken from https://ourworldindata.org/natural-disasters (data published by EMDAT (2019): OFDA/CRED International Disaster Database, Université catholique de Louvain – Brussels – Belgium)
+The source of the global temperature data is the Kaggle dataset https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data by Berkeley Earth.<br>Natural diasaster data is taken from https://ourworldindata.org/natural-disasters